swanhtet01/InsightFactory/README.md

 3. Copy `.env.example` to `.env` and populate the Google Drive, OpenAI, CopilotKit, and Tongyi settings required for your deployment.
-4. Run the pipelines or Streamlit dashboards as described below.
+4. Run the unified CLI to sync data, execute pipelines, or launch services (details below).

 ## Folder Structure
 - `app.py` — Main entry point